-Historically, the ROCE of the company had remained moderate which was further impacted due to Covid-19 pandemic.
-Arvind had incurred a major capex towards the doubling of its garmenting facilities during FY18-FY20.
-While Arvind had made sizable investment towards setting-up garmenting facilities, the complete benefit of such investment has yet not accrued.
-The performance of garment segment was affected the most over the past three years ended FY21 due to slow ramp up in production, high pre-operative expenses associated with newly commissioned garmenting facilities and sub-optimal capacity utilisation due Covid-19 pandemic.
-Such large capital investments in recent past along with moderation in its profitability led to further adverse impact on its ROCE, and it remained lower compared with many other large textile companies.
-However, with expectation of improvement in profitability and reduction in debt level, the ROCE of the company is expected to gradually improve to 14% in FY23 from sub 5% in FY21.
+Historically, the ROCE of the company had remained moderate, which was further impacted due to the Covid-19 pandemic.
+Arvind had incurred a major capex towards the doubling of its garment manufacturing facilities during FY18-FY20.
+While Arvind had made sizable investments towards setting-up garmenting facilities, the complete benefit of such investment has yet not accrued.
+The performance of the garment segment was affected the most over the last three years ended FY21 due to the slow ramp-up in production, high pre-operative expenses associated with newly commissioned garmenting facilities and sub-optimal capacity utilisation due to the Covid-19 pandemic.
+Such large capital investments in the recent past, along with moderation in its profitability, led to further adverse impact on its ROCE, and it remained lower compared with many other large textile companies.
+However, with expectation of improvement in profitability and reduction in debt level, the ROCE of the company is expected to gradually improve to around 14% in FY23 from sub 5% in FY21.

-Vulnerability of operating margin to volatility in cotton prices and foreign exchange fluctuation; and rising freight costs
+Vulnerability of operating margin to volatility in cotton prices and foreign exchange fluctuation, and rising freight costs

 The key raw materials of the company are cotton and cotton yarn, the prices of which have remained volatile in the past.
-Cotton price increased by over 50% from October 2020 to October 2021 on the back of strong demand for cotton and cotton yarn in domestic and international market and increase in international cotton prices.
-Apart from cotton, the prices of other key inputs like chemical and freight cost have also witnessed a sharp rise recently which may keep pressure on its margins in near to medium term.
-Though Arvind has been increasing selling price of its products to partially pass on the increase in the input prices which shall provide some cushion to profitability.
+Cotton price increased by over 50% from October 2020 to October 2021, on the back of strong demand for cotton and cotton yarn in the domestic and international market, and increase in international cotton prices.
+Apart from cotton, the prices of other key inputs such as chemical and freight costs have also witnessed a sharp rise recently, which may keep pressure on its margins in the near- to medium-term.
+However, Arvind has been increasing the selling price of its products to partially pass on the increase in the input prices, which shall provide some cushion to its profitability.

-Arvind also earns nearly 45%-50% of its revenue from the export market, whereas import on the other side is very low.
+Arvind also earns nearly 45-50% of its revenue from the export market, whereas import on the other side is very low.
 Hence, Arvind is a net exporter and is exposed to adverse fluctuation in foreign currency exchange rates.
-The company manages its currency risk by hedging a considerable amount of its net exposure which insulates it from volatile forex rates to a certain extent; however, any sudden and sharp appreciation of the INR against the USD can affect its profitability.
-Furthermore, any major global supply chain disruption arising from shortage of shipping logistics can hinder India's textile exports as well as lead to increase in freight costs.
+The company manages its currency risk by hedging a considerable amount of its net exposure, which insulates it from volatile forex rates to a certain extent; however, any sudden and sharp appreciation of the INR against the USD can affect its profitability.
+Furthermore, any major global supply chain disruption arising from the shortage of shipping logistics can hinder India's textile exports as well as lead to increase in freight costs.

-Presence in cyclical denim fabric segment apart from competitive textile industry consequent pricing pressure on sales realisation.
+Presence in cyclical denim fabric segment apart from competitive textile industry

+The Indian denim fabric industry is cyclical in nature and has witnessed major slowdown at least twice over the past two decades, leading to piling up of excess inventory on the back of significant capacity addition by denim fabric manufacturers and consequent pricing pressure on sales realisation.
 The Indian denim fabric manufacturing sector has more than 1.5 billion meter per year capacity.
-However, Arvind has not added any capacity in denim fabric over past 10 years and it is mainly engaged in high-value denim fabric with more than 50% of sales to the export market thereby being relatively less vulnerable as compared to many industry peers.
+However, Arvind has not added any capacity in denim fabric over the past 10 years and is mainly engaged in high-value denim fabric, with more than 50% of sales to the export market, thereby being relatively less vulnerable as compared to many industry peers.
 Furthermore, textile is a cyclical industry and closely follows the macroeconomic business cycles.
-The prices of raw materials and finished goods are also determined by global demand-supply scenario, hence, any shift in macroeconomic environment globally also impacts the domestic textile industry.
+The prices of raw materials and finished goods are also determined by the global demand-supply scenario, hence, any shift in macroeconomic environment globally also impacts the domestic textile industry.